reel2bits/reel2bits/docs/installation/linux.rst

 Build it yourself
 ^^^^^^^^^^^^^^^^^

-Makes sure you have nodejs installed then:
+Make sure you have Node.js installed then:

 .. code-block:: shell